» Site Map

 » Camp Bastion Field Hospital and Medical Treatment Facility MTF Helmand Territory Southern Afghanistan

 Armed Forces Day

-Details of Armed Forces Day UK held on the 30 June with Veteran's Day to recognise and pay tribute to past and present service personnel
+Details of Armed Forces Day UK held on the 27th June 2020 in Scarborough with Veteran's Day to recognise and pay tribute to past and present service personnel

 It was created so that the citizens of the UK could honour serving members and pay their respect to veterans who have served their country.
 It was initiated as a response to the 2008 report into the National Recognition of the Armed Forces after Royal Air Force airmen based in Peterborough felt unable to wear their uniform in public after abuse from members of the public about events in Iraq and Afghanistan.

-Armed Forces Day 2018 will be celebrated on Saturday 30 June with the major national event at Llandudno, Wales, with other parades held locally.
+Armed Forces Day 2020 will be celebrated on Saturday 27th June 2020 with the major national event at Scarborough, with other parades held locally.